No description

 }

 myPool and metaTierFilter are optional — omit myPool and Suggested Picks fall back to the meta list for your role.
+"Your Pool This Patch" has no such fallback: it is about your pool, so with none configured it says so and points you here.

 Benchmark data (overlay tier averages)

-npm run harvest:benchmarks -- --champion Briar --tier GOLD
+npm run harvest:benchmarks -- --champion Briar --tier GOLD # refresh the repo seed

 npm run harvest:benchmarks -- --championId 233 --tier GOLD --targetSamples 200